by Charlotte W. Thomas, LCSW

 One of the really lovely things about DBT (and there are so many lovely things about DBT) is that we have a well-designed structure within which we can flex significantly based on individual need, rather than diagnostic classification.
 This means we use DBT for all clients, regardless of the type of eating disorder they present.
 In our case, approximately 40-45% of our clients fall into the Binge Eating type of disorder and another 40-45% into the Restrictive types of disorders (this includes restriction as primary with binge/purge subtype), with the remaining 15-20% as fitting Bulimia Nervosa.

-At our clinic, we deeply integrate the family into treatment.
+At our clinic, we deeply integrate the family into eating disorder treatment.
 For example, all adolescent clients attending our program attend a weekly DBT skills group using DBT materials adapted for adolescents.
 Parents attend a skills group simultaneously, though separately.

 This allows parents to learn and practice skills while supporting the skills practice of their children.
 Parents are invited to join the individual sessions approximately once per month, and parents are often offered additional support on site which may include extra parent-coaching sessions, individual therapy, and family therapy.